NVIDIAGameWorks/RTXGI/docs/NrcGuide.md

 > 💡 This debug view should match the pathtracer's intensity closely.
 If it does not match the intensity or looks flat and lacks details (such as shadows), it could indicate that the radiance is not correctly recorded in the pathtracer passes, or that the update pass does not trace a small fraction to the full length.

-### Resolve pass debug visualization
-Similar to the path tracer debug views, the in-built Resolve pass caters for several types of cache data visualizations including a result of the query, a training bounce heatmap, and training radiance (raw and smoothed) output.
 The training bounce heatmap is similar to the pathtracer bounce visualization and ensures that during the update pass, paths are traced on average to four bounces and a  fraction (~16th of the paths) at full length.
 The visualization of the training radiances at the primary path vertex, should match closely, when accumulated/smoothed, to the ground-truth path tracer output (when the NRC is disabled).

 ![DebugAll][DebugAll]
 <p align="center">